silviamaggi/smd-com/_posts/2020-10-26-social-media-content-moderation.md

 ## What happened when humans stopped managing social media content

-As the pandemic took hold of the world, Facebook, Google and Twitter sent their workers home. **Algorithms took their place**.
+As the pandemic took hold of the world, Facebook, Google and Twitter sent their workers home.
+Algorithms took their place.
 How did it go?

-🔗 [Read the article](https://www.politico.eu/article/facebook-content-moderation-automation/){:target="_blank" rel="noopener"} on (Politico.eu)
+<p class="detached">🔗 <a href="https://www.politico.eu/article/facebook-content-moderation-automation/" target="_blank" rel="noopener">Read the article</a> on (Politico.eu)</p>

 ## To understand Facebook today, read its earliest critics

-If you ever thought that Facebook got worse with time, this article will remind you **there never was a _good_ Facebook**.
+If you ever thought that Facebook got worse with time, this article will remind you there never was a _good_ Facebook.
 Joanne McNeil suggests four fascinating reads on the subject.

-🔗 [Read the article](https://onezero.medium.com/to-understand-facebook-today-read-its-earliest-critics-ca2ca15480ab){:target="_blank" rel="noopener"} (on Medium)
+<p class="detached">🔗 <a href="https://onezero.medium.com/to-understand-facebook-today-read-its-earliest-critics-ca2ca15480ab" target="_blank" rel="noopener">Read the article</a> (on Medium)</p>

 ## Instagram row over plus-size model forces change to nudity policy

-Instagram and Facebook will update their policy on nudity to end the **discrimination of plus-size black women**.
+Instagram and Facebook will update their policy on nudity to end the discrimination of plus-size black women.
 The change comes after the successful campaign headed by model Nyome Nicholas-Williams, photographer Alexandra Cameron and campaigner Gina Martin.

-🔗 [Read the article](https://www.theguardian.com/technology/2020/oct/25/instagram-row-over-plus-size-model-forces-change-to-nudity-policy){:target="_blank" rel="noopener"} (on The Guardian)
+<p class="detached">🔗 <a href="https://www.theguardian.com/technology/2020/oct/25/instagram-row-over-plus-size-model-forces-change-to-nudity-policy" target="_blank" rel="noopener">Read the article</a> (on The Guardian)</p>

 ## Struggling with growth

-The products we design and use **can get complicated over time**.
+The products we design and use can get complicated over time.
 The co-founder of _Fathom_ explains how it happens.
 As designers, how do we understand when a product is enough?

-🔗 [Read the newsletter](https://mailchi.mp/pjrvs/struggling-with-growth?e=bb5752ad20){:target="_blank" rel="noopener"}
+<p class="detached">🔗 <a href="https://mailchi.mp/pjrvs/struggling-with-growth?e=bb5752ad20" target="_blank" rel="noopener">Read the newsletter</a></p>

 ## Capitalism needs a redesign, but where do we start?

-Nina Montgomery, the author of the newsletter _Reimagining Capitalism_, studied how a dozen of forward-looking companies are rethinking the way they **generate value and who they serve**.
+Nina Montgomery, the author of the newsletter _Reimagining Capitalism_, studied how a dozen of forward-looking companies are rethinking the way they generate value and who they serve.

-🔗 [Read the article](https://www.ideo.com/journal/capitalism-needs-a-redesign-but-where-do-we-start){:target="_blank" rel="noopener"} (on IDEO)
+<p class="detached">🔗 <a href="https://www.ideo.com/journal/capitalism-needs-a-redesign-but-where-do-we-start" target="_blank" rel="noopener">Read the article</a> (on IDEO)</p>